dbreusch/pythonExamples/jupyternb/README.md

 # Jupyter notebooks
-A collection of Jupiter notebooks from my research on Greenland ice sheet melting.
+A collection of Jupyter notebooks from my research on Greenland ice sheet melting.

 Be aware that you will NOT be able to run these yourselves with the various input datasets.
 If you are seriously interested in seeing how these scripts run, please contact me and we can discuss making the datasets available.